 OEEM 203.
-EMT-Paramedic II Trauma Emergencies 3 cr.
-(2+3P)
+EMT-Paramedic II Trauma Emergencies

 Study of the effects of trauma on the human body.
 Assessment and management of trauma patients and scenes, including vehicular extrication.
 Prerequisites: OEEM 202 and consent of instructor.
 Restricted to majors.
 Requires a C or better to pass.